Research Projects

 5) Conduct hands-on experiments, both in-person and online.

-8) Basic data analysis skills (Excel, R, SPSS) are expected.
+Students are expected to have some basic data analysis skills (Excel, R, SPSS).
 Programming knowledge (e.g., Python, PsychoPy, JSON) is recommended but not required.

 Early Arithmetic Skills In Children